joshloftis/react-express-boilerplate/README.md

 git checkout styled-components
 ```

-### To see this project with Typescript using styled-components:
+### To see this project with Typescript using CSS/SCSS:

 ```
-git checkout typescript-styled-components
+git checkout typescript
 ```